-ECHS staff will not disrupt instructional minutes to deliver food to students.
-We will only allow food ordering from vendors such as Ubereats, Grubhub, DoorDash, etc. on Friday's.
-Students will not be allowed to leave class to pick up their orders, instead we will have a cart where food can be dropped off and a member of our supervision team will be there to watch the orders.
-At lunch, students can go to the supervision team member to pick up their orders.
-All orders that come outside of the lunch time will be taken to the office and held to the end of the day.
-Students may still bring lunch or purchase lunch from the school's food service provider.
+ECHS will not allow food ordering from vendors such as Ubereats, Grubhub, DoorDash, etc. at any time.
+Students will not be allowed to leave class to pick up food orders at any time.
+If parents want to drop off food it must be left in the front office and students may pick it up at lunch or after school.
 The school reserves the right to modify this policy as it deems appropriate.
 ECHS provides a National School Lunch Program compliant meal every day and students are encouraged to eat the food provided to them.